 James M. Wright FAIA, NCARB

-For more than 40 years, James Wright has built successful relationships with clients around the globe.
+For more than 40 years, James has built successful relationships with clients around the globe.
 In particular, his strong relationships with government clients has led to the design and construction of many important international projects in which security is a high priority, including work on over 20 embassy and consulate compounds for the U.S. Department of State, as well as many notable overseas projects for clients in the institutional and private sectors.
 Much of the growth of Page’s Washington, DC office is the result of James’s commitment to assembling well integrated, multi-disciplinary teams to undertake complex projects that incorporate the culture of their host country environment.

 James knew early on in his life that he would become an architect, setting his sights on the profession when he was in the fifth grade.
 He stuck with his dream, entering the Ohio State University School of Architecture.
 After graduating summa cum laude, he earned a Master of Architecture from Harvard University’s Graduate School of Design.